-Gov. Ron DeSantis and the Cabinet in May 2019.
+Gov. Ron DeSantis and the Cabinet meet in Jerusalem on May 29, 2019.
 From left to right: Attorney General Ashley Moody, Gov. DeSantis, Chief Financial Officer Jimmy Patronis, and Agriculture Commissioner Nikki Fried.
-Source: Governor’s office.
+Source: Governor’s office

 Gov. Ron DeSantis’ office still has not released public records for a trip that he and 98 people from Florida, including Florida’s three elected Cabinet members, took to Israel in May.